-OVERVIEW OF SIGNIFICANT DIFFERENCES BETWEEN IFRS AND THE BRSA ACCOUNTING AND REPORTING REGULATIONS
+OVERVIEW OF SIGNIFICANT DIFFERENCES BETWEEN IFRS AND THE BRSA ACCOUNTING AND REPORTING PRINCIPLES

-Certain of the financial statements and financial information included in this Base Prospectus have been prepared in accordance with Turkish Accounting Standards ("TAS"), Turkish Financial Reporting Standards ("TFRS") and the BRSA Accounting and Reporting Regulations.
-Although the TFRS is almost an exact translation of IFRS, the BRSA Accounting and Reporting Regulations differ from IFRS in some instances.
-Such differences primarily relate to presentation of financial statements, disclosure requirements and accounting policies.
-The following paragraphs summarise major areas in which the BRSA Accounting and Reporting Regulations and IFRS differ from each other.
+The financial statements and financial information included in this Base Prospectus have been prepared in accordance with BRSA Accounting and Reporting Principles.
+The BRSA Accounting and Reporting Principles, statements, communiqués and guidance differ from IFRS in some instances that might be material to the financial information herein.
+Such differences primarily relate to the format of presentation of financial statements, disclosure requirements (e.g., IFRS 7) and accounting policies.
+BRSA format and disclosure requirements are prescribed by relevant regulations and do not always conform to IFRS or IAS 34 standards.
+The following paragraphs summarise certain areas in which the BRSA Accounting and Reporting Principles and IFRS differ from each other.